-Gordon Gow is Professor of Communication and Academic Director of the Master of Arts in Communications and Technology (MACT program) in the Media Technology Studies unit at the University of Alberta.
-From 2003-2006 he was lecturer in the Department of Media and Communications at the London School of Economics, where he was Director of the Graduate Programme in Media and Communications Regulation and Policy.
+I am a Professor of Communication and Academic Director of the Master of Arts in Communications and Technology (MACT program) in the Media Technology Studies unit at the University of Alberta.
+Prior to joining the University of Alberta in 2006, I was a Lecturer in the Department of Media and Communications at the London School of Economics where I was Director of the Graduate Programme in Media and Communications Regulation and Policy.

-Dr. Gow's research and teaching interests revolve around the social impact of digital media and technology.
-He has been leading collaborative research projects in digital leadership and literacy through his technology stewardship initiative with Canadian and international partners.
-His expertise extends to a range of areas including communication for development; community informatics; political economy of communication; communication policy and regulation; science and technology studies.
+My research and teaching interests revolve around the social impact of digital media and technology.
+I have been leading collaborative research projects in digital leadership and literacy through a technology stewardship initiative with Canadian and international partners.
+My expertise extends to a range of areas including communication for development; community informatics; political economy of communication; communication policy and regulation; science and technology studies.

-In addition, he has longstanding interest in the field of media ecology, with a focus on the work of Marshall McLuhan, Harold Innis, and the Toronto School of Communication.
-Dr. Gow maintains a collection of books, recordings, and other hard to find published material by and about Canadian (Edmonton-born) communication theorist Marshall McLuhan.
+In addition, I have a longstanding interest in the field of media ecology, with a focus on the work of Marshall McLuhan, Harold Innis, and others associated with the Toronto School of Communication.
+I also maintain a collection of books, recordings, and other hard-to-find published material by and about Marshall McLuhan, who was born in Edmonton.

-I am also an Adjunct Professor with the Peter Lougheed Leadership College at the University of Alberta, where I teach INT D "Science, Innovation, and Leadership."
+I am also an Adjunct Professor in the Peter Lougheed Leadership College at the University of Alberta, where I teach a course on social innovation.

-Dr. Gow would like to hear from graduate students interested in the social impact of communications, technology and society, digital leadership, digital outreach and engagement, political economy of communication, or media ecology.
+I would like to hear from graduate students interested in the social impact of communications, technology and society, digital leadership, digital outreach and engagement, the political economy of communication, or media ecology.

 I am pleased to be working with the Arts Resource Centre at the University of Alberta on a new initiative using Mastodon to establish a decentralized social media infrastructure for supporting research on community-based alternatives to big tech.
 Please get in touch if you are interested in knowing more about it.